WaithakaKariuki/transaction-management-frontend/README.md

 # Transaction Management Frontend

-Your task is to build a frontend app that allows the recording of financial transactions and viewing the transaction history by connecting to a hosted Transaction Management API.
+A frontend app that allows the recording of financial transactions and viewing the transaction history by connecting to a hosted Transaction Management API.

-You will be required to use the React Framework for this assessment.
+Built using the React Framework.

 ### Frontend requirements

-The transaction list must display the withdrawn or deposited amount for each transaction, along with the affected account ID.
-It must also render the current balance for the last submitted transaction.
+The transaction list displays the withdrawn or deposited amount for each transaction, along with the affected account ID.
+It also renders the current balance for the last submitted transaction.

 ### SCREENSHOT